 There would be no change to the costs paid by other ratepayers.
 Act 129 established a spending level for electric distribution companies to comply with the energy efficiency requirements of 2% of their 2006 total revenue.
-With the opt-out, the spending requirement by the electric utility will be reduced by the amount of revenue associated with the large customer accounts opting out of the EE&C Program phase.
+With the opt-out, the spending requirement by the electric utility will be reduced by the amount of revenue associated with the manufacturing customer accounts opting out of the EE&C Program phase.
 The net effect: the cost to ratepayers that do not Opt-Out will not change.

 The Opt-Out Will NOT Reduce Funding to Small Businesses & Residential Consumers

 The utilities develop and maintain separate Act 129 EE&C Programs by customer classes.
-The EE&C Program targets, surcharges, grants/rebates and other services for residential customers are entirely separate from the EE&C Programs serving large industrial customers.
+The EE&C Program targets, surcharges, grants/rebates and other services for residential customers are entirely separate from the EE&C Programs serving industrial manufacturing customers.
 Therefore, the opt-out will not have an impact on Small Businesses or Residential Consumers.